Cleveland Willams robbed against Terrell in 1964

 Talk about bull****.
 Both guys had fought in Philadelphia once before.
 How was Ernie the house fighter?
 Williams was far more well known and managed by a powerful millionaire businessman with ties to both Ring Magazine and Boxing Illustrated.
 How was he any less connected than Terrell??

-choklab likes this.
+MaccaveliMacc and choklab like this.

 11. choklab